 INTKEY COULD NOT PROGRAM - Displayed when an attempt is made to program a fifth integrated key to the remote keyless entry system.
-For more information on integrated key, refer to the Locks and Security chapter.
+For more information on integrated key, refer to the Locks and Security chapter in this manual.

 CRUISE ON RADAR READY (if equipped) - Displayed when the driver pressed the cruise On/Off control and ACC was off.